privacyidea/privacyidea/doc/audit/index.rst

-Starting with version 3.2 privacyIDEA also provides a :ref:`logger_audit` and a :ref:`container_audit` which can be used to send privacyIDEA audit log messages to service like splunk or logstash.
+Starting with version 3.2 privacyIDEA also provides a :ref:`logger_audit` and a :ref:`container_audit` which can be used to send privacyIDEA audit log messages to services like splunk or logstash.

 .. _sql_audit: